Sinai Peninsula: Ancient Egyptian names

+"Sinai"

 The origin of the modern name is a source of contention (see Biblical Mount Sinai for a fuller discussion).
 The name Sinai (סִינַי, ܣܝܢܝ) may have been derived from the ancient Mesopotamian moon-god Sin.
 The moon-deity Sin is associated with the area; the ancient Egyptian moon-god Thoth is also associated with Sin, and his worship was widespread throughout the south tip of the Sinai Peninsula.
 The Jewish Encyclopedia (1901-1906) quotes a Rabbinic source, the 8th- or 9th-century Pirke De-Rabbi Eliezer, which derives the name from the biblical Hebrew word seneh (סֶ֫נֶּה), a word only known from two occurrences in the Hebrew Bible, in both cases referring to the burning bush.
 Rabbi Eliezer opines that Mount Horeb only received the name Sinai after God appeared to Moses in the shape of a burning bush.

-Its modern Arabic name is سِينَاء ALA (Egyptian Arabic سينا Sīna; /arz/).
-The modern Arabic is an adoption of the Biblical name; the 19th-century Arabic designation of Sinai was Jebel el-Tūr, and the name of the mountain is derived from the town of El Tor (formerly called "Tur Sinai"), whose name comes from the Arabic term for the mountain where the prophet Moses received the Tablets of the Law from God, thus this mountain is designated as "Jabal Aṭ-Ṭūr (Arabic: جبل الطّور)", and the town is also the capital of the South Sinai Governorate of Egypt.
-As another Arabic word for "mass of very high land going up to a peak – mountain" is "Ṭūr".

-The English name came from Latin, ultimately from Hebrew סִינַי, pronounced /siˈnái/ (see-NIGH, in English phonetic spelling).
+The English name came from Latin, ultimately from Hebrew סִינַי, /hbo/ (see-NIGH, in English phonetic spelling).
 In English, the name is now usually pronounced /ˈsaɪnaɪ/.
-An alternative, now dated pronunciation in English was /ˈsaɪnɪaɪ/ SY-nih-eye.
+An alternative, now dated pronunciation in English was /ˈsaɪniaɪ/ SY-nee-eye.